longview/hayerdebayer/README.md

 `hayerdng.py` uses PiDNG to read the packed 12 bit data and store it as a 16 bit linear DNG file that can be read in using e.g. Adobe Camera RAW or Lightroom.

+`parsexmp.y` is used to parse the generated .xmp profiles converted from the DNG Profile Creator DCP files.
+It extracts the CCM's, tonecurves (only read from cold profile), and the HueSat tables for the two reference colour temperatures.
+These are read by hayerdng.py and embedded in the .DNG files.

-`PiDNG` (use latest GitHub, not pip), `numpy`, and `OpenCV2` are required.
+Required Python modules: `PiDNG` (use latest GitHub, not pip), `numpy`, and `OpenCV2`.
 The OpenCV part is only used for image rotation currently and could in principle be removed.

 The tool embeds a set of (hard coded) colour correction matrices for two calibration temperatures made using a Macbeth chart at 6500 K and approximately 3000 K.